 Adderall XR is an extended-release tablet containing a combination of immediate and delayed-release beads of medication.
 The immediate-release beads take effect quickly, and the delayed-release beads take effect after 4-5 hours, usually around when the immediate-release beads wear off.
 Adderall XR doses are available in 5mg, 10mg, 15mg, 20mg, 25mg, and 30mg.
 (Generic equivalents are available in the same doses.)

 Why would someone take Adderall instead of Ritalin?

-side effects as the medication wears off.
+Some patients feel that Adderall has less of a drop-off effect than Ritalin, which means fewer side effects as the medication wears off.
 Also, a dose of Adderall is typically longer lasting than a dose of Ritalin.

-Who should avoid this medication?
+Who should avoid taking Adderall?

 People with a history of drug abuse need to use extreme caution when taking this medication.

 What are the side effects of Adderall?